tolicodes/articles/wip/modern-tdd.md

 ```

 ### Browser and Device Testing
 Browser/Device testing is a subset of E2E testing.
-This is to ensure that
+This is to ensure that functionality works as expected on different browsers and devices.
+This is especially important whenever dealing with device specific functionality (ex: different components on iPad/iPhone)

+There are various "Virtual Browser" and "Virtual Device

 ## Testing basics
 ### Have at least a basic test